thomasboyt/jam-buds/README.md

 ## Deploy

-This repo contains two separate apps: the API server and the app (rendering) server & Vue client.

-### Docker

 The recommended way to deploy the Jam Buds is with Docker.
-Both apps have their own Dockerfiles, and can be run on a Docker host together.
+All services have their own Dockerfiles, and can be run on a Docker host together.

 When building for Docker, the Webpack builds are done totally locally before being copied into the Docker images, meaning certain production environment variables need to be set for the build.
-See the `_env.deploy` template for these variables, as well as variables used for SSH-based deploys.
+See the `.env.build` template for these variables.

 ### Configure CDN